 It’s now slimmer, sports an improved camera, and can record 4K video.
 It also now supports iOS and YouTube livestreaming.

+Pricing and availability are not yet known.
 Read more on the Samsung Gear 360 camera here.

 Samsung Connect Home: Wi-Fi mesh router